gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

   aria-label="Interactive order-3 magic hexagon">
 </object>

-Above you can see the only non-trivial normal magic hexagon in existence - apart from its rotations and reflections.
+Above you can see the only non-trivial normal magic hexagon in existence - apart from its own rotations and reflections.
 The proof is straightforward.
 In each of the three directions, the cells are partitioned into $2n-1$ lines.
 Therefore, the sum of all the numbers must be divisible by $2n-1$.
 For every order $n>3$, the sum of the numbers from $1$ to $3n^2-3n+1$ fails this divisibility test.

 Well, ending the story here would be no fun.
 To make things more interesting, let's look at the so-called abnormal magic hexagons.
 Here we relax one constraint: the numbers on the grid must still be consecutive, but they no longer have to start at $1$.

 This small relaxation suddenly allows new solutions to appear.

-But finding them is not easy.
+Finding them, however, is not easy.
 Unlike with magic squares, there was no formulaic construction or deterministic algorithm.
-The only known approach was to wander through a brutally large search space.
-The largest known solution as of July 2026 was a hexagon of order $n=9$, found by Klaus Meffert in 2024.
+The only known approach was to wander through a brutally large search space of possible arrangements.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Magic_hexagon), as of July 2026, the largest known solution was a hexagon of order $n=9$, found by Klaus Meffert in 2024.

 So... what makes these solutions so hard to find?
 And how about we try?